 My youngest and Lainie (girl of the year).

 So, like I said, the girls were all in the kitchen frosting some cupcakes while I dealt with photos.
 They had a lot of fun doing that, and I was pretty impressed with their creativity, too!

 After the cupcakes were finished, we moved into the dining room, where they had a blast scrapbooking the pictures of themselves and their dolls.
 Seriously, if you want an activity that they don’t get sick of quickly, try it sometime.
 They lasted over a half hour, which is like a miracle at any birthday party I’ve ever put on!

 The “tablecloth” is just a piece of fabric I had in my stash, and the colors worked well with the party.
 Here’s a closer look at the tissue paper balls I made to hang over the table.

 After scrapbooking, we played a balloon game (which I don’t have pictures of) in which they each took turns trying to gather as many balloons as possible while also holding their doll.
 They had one minute to do it, and it was hilarious.
-At the end, Joel asked if he could have a turn to see if he could beat the winner, who had managed to hold 9 balloons plus her doll.
+At the end, My husband asked if he could have a turn to see if he could beat the winner, who had managed to hold 9 balloons plus her doll.
 When he asked for a doll to borrow, he got ELEVEN of them, and good sport that he is, managed to hold all 11 dolls and still gather 10 balloons on top.
 You’ve never heard such squeals of delight.

-Chloe with her cake (now bedecked with super cute candles).
+The birthday girl with her cake (now bedecked with super cute candles).
 I just love this girl…isn’t she adorable?

-Chloe opening her gifts with Rebecca at her side.
+Opening her gifts with Rebecca at her side.

 This time I didn’t have to make up games on the fly at all, thanks to the scrapbooking being such a hit.
 And they just played with their dolls at the end.
 It was a successful party, if a bit exhausting (and I’m talking about the three days of straight sewing…even though I’d had the fabric for over a month!).